lenstronomy/JAXtronomy/README.rst

 **FFT Pixel Kernel Convolution**

 Convolution runtimes vary significantly, depending on both grid size and kernel size.
-A short summary is as follows, using an Intel(R) Xeon(R) Gold 6338 CPU @ 2.00GHz and an NVIDIA A100 GPU.

 - For a 60x60 grid, and kernel sizes ranging from 3 to 45, jaxtronomy on CPU is about 1.1x to 2.9x faster than lenstronomy, with no obvious correlation to kernel size.
 - For a 60x60 grid, and kernel sizes ranging from 3 to 45, jaxtronomy on GPU is about 1.5x to 3.5x faster than lenstronomy, with JAX performing better with higher kernel sizes.